Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Display issues with some themes
+* Added: Option to set allowed filetypes for uploads
+* Changed: Only the following filetypes can be uploaded by default: jpg, jpeg, gif, png, bmp, pdf
 * Changed: Hide page-navigation when there is only one page
 * Changed: Provide spanish translation updates via WordPress Updater
 * Performance improvements and code optimizations